AlekPawlowski/wita_projekt/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+## question
+- formSchema.ts, refineFunc and transformToNumber args types
+- supabasce cache -> any caching or something?
+- organize difrent level of acces levels, where to
+- estate form types for default values
+- where put estateFormFields element (my target would be another folder in src directory that calls formFieldsDetails)
+- help with add images to db
+- pass props in HOC without knowing what the props will be and how to type them